kvik0802/particle-manipulator/README.md

-# Particle Orb — Deep Space
+# DeepOrb — Deep Space

 A high-performance, interactive particle morphing system powered by **WebGL (Three.js)** and **Flask**.
 This project features a 150,000-particle engine that can dynamically transition between complex 3D shapes and custom text, all while maintaining a smooth, cinematic aesthetic.